-With Google Docs, one can create a document and share and edit with others online.
-Google Drive provides file backup on Google storage systems.
+With OneDrive and SharePoint, one can create a document and share and edit with others online.
+OneDrive provides file backup on OneDrive storage systems.

 Files and documents should not contain sensitive information (Ex. individuals' social security number, credit card information, birth date, unpublished addresses and phone numbers).
-Be selective when sharing documents with Google Docs and Google Drive.
+Be selective when sharing documents with OneDrive.

-Google Docs and Google Drive are not to be considered a permanent storage for record retention or archiving purposes.
-All important documents should be kept on a College maintained network folder for record retention and/or archiving.
-Faculty and Staff should retain ownership of their documents within Google Docs when shared them with students.
-If a student or alum is the owner of a document that a faculty or staff member uses, and that account is removed, then the 27 document will permanently be deleted.
+OneDrive is not to be considered a permanent storage for record retention or archiving purposes.
+All important documents should be kept on a college-maintained network folder for record retention and/or archiving.

+Faculty and Staff should retain ownership of their documents within OneDrive.
+If a student or alum is the owner of a document that a faculty or staff member uses, and that account is removed, then the document will permanently be deleted.